-I have worked with Shaw’s luxury vinyl plank (LVP) wood looking floors for quite some time so I’ll give you an overview on it from my first hand experience.
+I have worked with Shaw's luxury vinyl plank (LVP) wood-looking floors for quite some time, so I'll give you an overview of it from my first-hand experience.

-I’ve worked extensively with each store for over 10 years purchasing a lot of product for my own clients so I’m very familiar with how each works as well as their pros and cons.
+I've worked extensively with each store for over ten years, so I'm very familiar with how each works.

-Shaw is the second largest flooring company on the planet so there’s no issue when it comes to how legit the company is.
-It has dealers, reps and retail displays all over the country and is one of the most recognized flooring brands out there.
+Shaw is the second-largest flooring company on the planet, so there's no issue regarding how legit the company is.
+It has dealers, reps, and retail displays all over the country and is one of the most recognized flooring brands out there.

-Their LVP line comes in a variety of styles, colors and looks.
+Their LVP line comes in various styles, colors, and looks.

-The way Shaw has set up their collections however is quite confusing because there are no common denominators between the different styles within each collection.
+However, the way Shaw has set up their collections is quite confusing because there are no common denominators between the different styles within each collection.

-For example, you would expect they may all be the same thickness or have a specific technology exclusive to them but except for the waterproof Forte collection, they don’t.
+For example, you would expect they may all be the same thickness or have a specific technology exclusive to them, but they don't except for the waterproof Forte collection.